maheshpatil369/Invice-Generator/README.md

 - 🖨️ Auto-calculate subtotal, tax, and total amount
 - 🎨 Stylish and responsive UI with Tailwind CSS
 - 🧾 Generate printable and downloadable PDF invoices
-- 🕹️ Editable fields for complete flexibility
+- 🕹️ Editable fields for complete flexibility.